JainamGandhi31/iChat/README.md

 # iChat

-iChat is a Real Time Chat Web Application created using Node.js and Socket.io.
+iChat is a Real Time Chat Web Application.
 In this application, multiple users can connect and chat with each other at the same time.
 It will notify all other users when a new user joins and also when any user leaves the chat.